 Looking for travel tips on what to do in Boston, Massachusetts?
+You are in the right place!

 As part of our city guides series, we interviewed Kate McCulley who grew up about 20 minutes north of downtown Boston.